nulluuid/papers/security/security_101.md

 ### Use 2fa

 First of all you need a 2fa app.
-I personaly recommend [2FAS](https://2fas.com/)
+I personally recommend [2FAS](https://2fas.com/)

 Pros:
 - Free for personal use